go-hasdefer

 missing defer named func oneliner: .test/bad/bad_imported.go:12 Foobar4 := func() {}

-either of these is valid:
+Either of these is valid:

 go func() {